KT4TT continues our record of increasing NIDILRR Grantee’s

 corporation and the KT4TT, the Grantee experiences a

-(which requires sufficiently allocated resources), and that is
+requires sufficiently allocated resources), and that is applying

-applying them within a KT context.
-Through this Corporate
+them within a KT context.
+Through this Corporate Collaboration

-participant/observer RERC is exposed to the details and the form in
+exposed to the details and the form in which research knowledge

 The development/demonstration projects with SBIR Grantees are limited to their own funded projects.
 The KT4TT project team interjects our expertise into the SBIR project so the SBIR participates/observes can see how our approach reflects or differs from their plan.
 As we are providing free resources, including focus groups, we have found SBIR grantees willing to participate.